iranzo/iranzo.github.io/content/redkendoc/redken-en.md

 ## User/chat configuration

 - common
   - `currency`: EUR
   - `modulo`: 1 (to just show karma every X/modulo points, 0 to disable)
   - `stock`: stock tickers to check
   - `cleanlink`: True if we want links to be expanded and removed
   - `cleankey`: Regexp to replace, for example tag=
   - `splitkarmaword`: Set to 'False' to make that `johndoe.linux.expert++` stops reporting karma to the word and to `johndoe`
 - chat
   - `isolated`: False, if true, allow link, all karma, etc is tied to GID
   - `link`: empty, if defined, channel is slave to a mater
   - `admin`: List of admins of channels, default empty: everyone
   - `maxage`: chats older than this will be removed
   - `silent`: makes stampy not to output messages to that chat
-    - `welcome`: outputs the text when a new user joins the chat, replacing "$username" by user name
+  - `welcome`: outputs the text when a new user joins the chat, replacing "\$username" by user name

 ## Extra commands